-Here at Roofing Superstore, we have a wide range of roof tiles and slates to find out But how do you tile a roof in order to ensure maximum durability and an attractive finish?
-Read on to find out everything you need about tiling a roof.
+Here at Roofing Superstore, we have a wide range of roof tiles and slates available to kick-start your project.
+But how do you tile a roof in order to ensure maximum durability and an attractive finish?
+Read on to find out everything you need to tile a roof.

 Choosing the roof tile material

-Before tiling a roof, it is important to identify which type of roof tile you’re going to be using on your roof.
+Before you start tiling, it is important to identify which type of roof tile you’re going to be using.

 Clay roof tiles